-Easy, healthy Black Bean Mushroom Burger!
-A satisfying vegan weeknight meal.
-Plus you can make them ahead of time to bake when ready!
+This easy, healthy Black Bean Mushroom Burger is a satisfying vegan meal.
+Plus you can make them ahead of time to bake when ready.

 Black Bean Mushroom Burger

 - 4-5 oz. mushrooms (about 1 cup finely chopped)

 - 1 Tbsp. ground flax meal (+ 3 Tbsp. water to make a flax egg)

 - 3 cloves garlic